The Wrong Guy

 Fee was still marveling over the health insurance/trivia connection and decided to quiz the waitress.
 "So when was the first Cracker Barrel opened?" he asked.

-Fee asked her a few more things, and then she asked us questions.
-Like, what the hell are a couple of New York City slickers doing in bumfuck North Carolina?
+Fee asked our waitress a few more things before she began to ask us questions.
+Like, what the hell are a couple of New York City-slickers doing in bumfuck North Carolina?
 It turned out that our waitress was from Texas and didn't have anything nice to say about the area.
 When she walked away, Fee wondered how a girl like her wound up in that town.

 "She married the wrong guy," I said.